se2p/Bastet/README.md

 examples of *SCRATCH* programs along with their formal specification written in *LeILa*.

+## Scratch Block Library

+The *BASTET* framework includes the [Scratch Block Library](src/public/library.sc).
+Each block that can be visually composed in the Scratch IDE has either a counterpart in the Scratch Block Library—in the form of a corresponding method—or corresponds to a construct of the language *LeILa* itself.

+The Scratch Block Library is steadily growing and different implementations and approximations of the different *SCRATCH* blocks become available.
+Please see the ASE'20 paper for more details on the approximations.
+Note that the actual implementation of some *SCRATCH* blocks might still be missing: Check the completeness of their implementation before conducting an analysis of *SCRATCH* projects.

 ## Publications and Citing

 The BASTET framework was presented in our **ASE'20** paper with the